A look at fire resistant glazing in healthcare facilities.

-We recently completed a project at Guy’s Hospital in London, supplying fire-rated windows and curtain walling.
+We recently completed a project at Guy’s Hospital in London, supplying fire-rated windows and curtain walling – a comprehensive fire resistant glazing systems.
 We’ve also worked on other healthcare projects across the UK, as well as internationally in Saudi Arabia and Hong Kong.

 In each case, our systems either robustly contain fire and prevent it spreading, or protect escape routes.
 That’s particularly important in a hospital or healthcare facility where many of the occupants may be frail or immobile.

 While fatal fires in hospitals are thankfully rare, they do happen.
 In January this year, nearly 40 people died in a fire in a hospital in Miryang, South Korea – the country’s deadliest fire in nearly a decade.